 The first process in the manufacture of the circuits is to convert digital images from the PCB design circuit design databases provided by the CM to the panel.
 Data finally appears in a text editor called Gerber, even though it may be used in other mediums and computer systems.
 The image information is moved to the board using one of two techniques.

-- The standard imaging method in the manufacture of PCBs, used since the mass production of the circuit boards.
+- The standard imaging method in the manufacture of PCB, used since the mass production of the multilayer circuit boards.
 An accurate photo plotter can produce film circuit photos used as a guide in the manufacturing phase for printing the images onto the screen.

 - A laser prints circuit pictures on the circuit board, immediately circumventing photo-tools needs.
 This has benefits over utilizing video because, most accurately, there are no problems with alignment, and the replacement of damaged-out films would not involve occasional rehabilitation.
 In contrast, each layer must be independently scanned laser, which is a more costly operation.